-Minsk and Moscow continue active negotiations on cooperation in nuclear energy.
-In Belarus, the demand for electricity is growing, industry is developing, and the capacity of the Belarusian NPP, which was built by the state corporation "Rosatom", will soon not be enough.
+Minsk and Moscow continue to actively negotiate cooperation in nuclear energy.
+Demand for electricity is growing in Belarus, industry is developing, and the capacity of the Belarusian nuclear power plant, which was built by the state corporation "Rosatom", will soon be insufficient.

 This was stated by the Ambassador of the Republic of Belarus to the Russian Federation, Alexander Rogozhnik, in an interview with the Russia-24 TV channel.

 The possibility of building an additional unit or another nuclear power plant is being worked out.
-Today, this issue is being discussed with the Russian side, it is quite complex.
+Today this issue is being discussed with the Russian side, it is quite complex.
 This is a large complex issue, and we are solving it today.
-There is definitely an understanding with the Russian Federation.
+There is certainly an understanding with the Russian Federation.

-According to Rogozhnik, the growth of nuclear energy capacity will ensure the satisfaction of the growing demand for electricity in connection with "the growth in industrial production, the creation of energy-intensive consuming industries".
+According to Rogozhnik, the growth of nuclear energy capacity will ensure the satisfaction of the growing demand for electricity due to "the growth in industrial production and the creation of energy-intensive consuming industries".

-The Belarusian NPP, built by Rosatom in the city of Ostrovets, is already successfully operating in Belarus.
+The Belarusian nuclear power plant, built by Rosatom in Ostrovets, is already successfully operating in Belarus.
 It has two VVER-1200 generation III+ reactors with a total capacity of 2400 MW.
 The first power unit was commissioned in 2020, the second was connected to work at the end of 2023.
-In total, the Belarusian NPP at full capacity is expected to generate about 18.5 billion kWh per year.
-According to the leadership of the Ministry of Energy of the country, this is about 40% of the total Belarusian electricity consumption.
+In total, the Belarusian nuclear power plant is expected to generate about 18.5 billion kWh per year at full capacity.
+According to the country's Ministry of Energy, this is about 40% of the total Belarusian electricity consumption.

-Also, in addition to the construction of a new nuclear power plant and the addition of a new power unit to the Belarusian NPP, there is a third option, which is also being pursued in the Union State.
+Also, in addition to the construction of a new nuclear power plant and the addition of a new power unit to the Belarusian nuclear power plant, there is a third option, which is also being dealt with in the Union State.
 In March 2024, it became known that Russia and Belarus are working on a project for a mobile nuclear power plant — the Soviet Pamir-630D installation may have a modern descendant.

 Read materials on the topic:

-Rosatom plans to switch to a completely unmanned automated production of new generation fuel
+Rosatom plans to switch to fully unmanned automated production of new generation fuel

 Russia and Belarus are working on a project for a mobile nuclear power plant